-- A similar event happened, in an episode of CSI: New York: a woman decided to get revenge on a doctor that negligently killed her daughter by giving her CPR while under the influence of drugs by getting a job as a door woman in the doctor's building, having an affair with him to produce fake evidence, and finally kill herself all to frame him for her "murder."
+- A similar event happened in an episode of CSI: NY: a woman decided to get revenge on a doctor that negligently killed her daughter by giving her CPR while under the influence of drugs by getting a job as a door woman in the doctor's building, having an affair with him to produce fake evidence, and finally killing herself all to frame him for her "murder."

 - Lexx begins with Kai making a Last Stand against the Big Bad.
 The Hero dies.
 Thousands of years later he comes back, joins the protagonists and is instrumental in their victory.
 Despite being The Undead, he is the most heroic of the main characters.

 - John Locke's death on Lost first seems to be part of a preordained plan to save the island.
 Later events make it seem Locke was suckered into believing his death would have meaning, when really it was part of the villain's grand plan.
 Ultimately, however, John's death is the trigger for the Oceanic 6 to return to the island, which leads to the villain's defeat.

 - Roswell opens with this voiceover: "I'm Liz Parker and five days ago I died.
 But then the really amazing thing happened.
 I came to life."
 It was only a Disney Death, though.